na-na-hi/renget/archive/smgenlorePh2P2.md

  *Cinematic time... and yet again...\*{sigh}\**
  *They didn't even give Scylla a model.*

- *At least it doesn't outright conflict with the lore... it's just, kind of a cool intro, likely around the start of the evac when there were more mortals on the ships - before the events above.
+ *At least it doesn't outright conflict with the lore... it's just, kind of a cool intro, likely set around the start of the evac, when there were more mortals on the ships - before the events above.
 The start's kinda gay ~~doesn't even rhyme lole~~ and the >american\_voice\_actor accents are painful to listen to - but hey, it looks pretty good after that.*

-  *Watch it if you want*; https://youtu.be/XeZbwwdMLAg
+  *Watch it [if you want](https://youtu.be/XeZbwwdMLAg?t=23), I've timestamped it to skip the cringey non-cinematic 'intro'.*

 -> ![Chary Cine Concept](https://files.catbox.moe/hftey1.jpg) <-